CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-ua-ben/README.md

 Included files (**PLEASE ADD/UPDATE THIS LIST**):
 * index.html    -- a sample html file with a canvas
 * a01.js        -- a sample javascript file for functionality with the image uploading, and a method to parse PPM images
-* Math.js		-- some math functions that you can use and extend yourself
+* MathUtilities.js		-- some math functions that you can use and extend yourself.
+It contains matrix manipulations
 * bunny.ppm     -- a test image